Skip to main content

 The flow factor is the amount of water you use that’s actually returned to the sewer system as wastewater.
 The Water Department assumes the flow factor to be 90% for single-family homes and 95% for multi-unit buildings.

 I filed an appeal several years ago, and a Water Department rep visited my house to measure the yard and determine what percentage of water was being used by my irrigation system.
-We were able to cut the flow factor from 95% to 64%, translating into significant savings.
+We were able to cut the flow factor from 95% to 64%, translating into measurable savings.

 Explore All Posts